-“You should tell him, I had an argument with him and he’s kind of steamed.”
+“You should tell him, I argued with him and he’s kind of steamed.”
 The way she said that sounded like there was still some anger deep down.

 I heard the door shut so I assumed he either left without saying anything or there was an exchange of expressions to signal something.
 I must’ve fallen asleep right after because everything’s kind of blank.

 Several of the chapters are currently going through a correction.
 I'm getting help and attempting to fix as many grammatical and spelling errors as we can find.